mightyhulk53/CV-Projects/README.md

 # CV-Projects
-The Lists of Computer Project Available are
+The Lists of Computer Project Available are <br>
-1.Face Detection and Blurring using Mediapipe
+1.Face Detection and Blurring using Mediapipe <br>
 2.